SeanyWang/despecs/LGspecs.md

 ## Unreadable Characters

-If there is a unreadable character in the text, represent it with `<unr />`.
+If there is an unreadable character in the text, represent it with `<unr />`.
 Use one `<unr />` tag for each unreadable character.
 For example:

 Image | Markup
 ----- | ------